CCTVal/RGE-double-target/gui/docs.md

  - Its position, measured by analog linear potentiometer.
  - Its position, in [mm], measured by the "piano" (stepper) encoder.
  - Its position, measured in motor steps needed to reach that position.
- - A color indicator showing if the target is currently centered.
+ - A color indicator showing if the target is currently centered (or at least, it should be).

-In order to center an specific target, all that is needed is to press its specific button.
+In order to center an specific target, all that is needed is to press its specific button and wait until the text on the right side says `still`.

 Next to this panel, there is the "Motor Position" panel, with the current reading of every encoder, if the ribbon is being moved or still, and the position of both (backward and forward) limit switches.
 The analog encoder reading should be updated constantly.
 The piano encoder number is updated only during the last part of the movement.
 After a movement is finished, both readings should be similar to the reference positions in the "Target Switch" panel.
 The limit switches positions update when they are activated, with the reading of the analog encoder.
 Also, when activated, the color indicator next to the number should be turned on.

 In the top part there's the communication status panel.
 It has a heartbeat-type signal that should turn on and off every second as long as the controller is working normally.
 This may stop for some time while there is some movement operation running, because the controller will be focused in the movement process.

-At the right side, there is a visualization of the ribbon with all of the target ribbons.
-This is done by usin each target's position registered according to the analog encoder and it moves according to the analog encoder reading.
+At the right side, there is a visualization of the ribbon with all of the targets.
+This is done by using each target's position registered according to the analog encoder and it moves according to the analog encoder reading.
 The middle line should correspond to the beam, if the beam was centered (we're not directly reading beam deviation here)

 In the upper left corner, there's a big red "stop" button.
-This should stop any movement almost immediatly.
+This should stop any movement almost immediatly and stop you from starting a new one for the next two seconds.

 Next to it there's the menu button, with the options to open the temperature interface and the expert interface.